How to Do Remote Interviews:

 Avoid distraction during your interview.
 Close windows and tabs with Facebook, YouTube, Twitter, and other distracting applications.
 Also, close or turn off communications apps like Slack, iMessages, etc.

 Have a notepad ready, or a document open on your screen.
-It's often best to go with the notepad, so that you can go full screen with the interview and limit distractions.
-Have a glass of water handy to keep your voice fresh.
+It's often best to go with the notepad so that you can go full screen with the interview and limit distractions.
+Have a glass of water handy in case your throat gets dry whilst talking.